yuenalaw/languageappreport/main.typ

 A user will have to update the review information of a card when they have completed a game lesson.
 Each lesson consists of 5 words; instead of sending 5 network requets to the server, once per word, it would be better do utilise batching, minimising overhead.

-This is achieved by the server iterating through all of the words, obtaining their word_id, number of repeitions, the previous ease factor, the previous word interval and the quality of how well the user recalled the word, calculated by the frontend.
+This is achieved by the server iterating through all of the words, obtaining their word_id, number of repetitions, the previous ease factor, the previous word interval and the quality of how well the user recalled the word, calculated by the frontend.
 Passing this to the function `update_user_word_review` in the ModelService class, these parameters are fed into the spaced repetition algorithm and each word obtains a new ease factor, number of repetitions, the interval for the next review as well as the next review date.
 Finally, this gets updated in the UserWordReview table.

 This endpoint is called via a POST request to `http://projectvm05.cs.st-andrews.ac.uk:8080/batchupdatereviews` with the fields: